HeRo-Q: A General Framework for Stable Low Bit Quantization via Hessian Conditioning: Methodology

 \subsection{HeRo-Q Algorithm}

-To address the numerical instability induced by excessively large eigenvalues of the Hessian, we propose the Hessian Robust Quantization algorithm, shown in Algorithm \ref{alg:hroq_plus}, a novel post-training quantization framework that actively reshapes the loss landscape prior to quantization.
-The work pattern of HeRo-Q is shown in Figure \ref{fig:placeholder}.
-The core idea is to precondition the Hessian geometry via an optimal linear transformation, thereby suppressing its spectral radius and stabilizing quantization.
+To address the instability induced by sharp effective-curvature directions, we propose HeRo-Q, a Hessian-conditioned PTQ framework, shown in Algorithm \ref{alg:hroq}.
+The overall workflow is shown in Figure~\ref{fig:placeholder}.
+The core idea is to construct a quantization coordinate system in which low-bit rounding errors are less amplified by local curvature.

 In our algorithm, let the transformed equivalent Hessian be $\tilde{\mathbf{H}} \triangleq \mathbf{T}^\top \mathbf{H} \mathbf{T}$.
-Guided by Theorem \ref{the:loss_bound}, which bounds the quantization-induced loss perturbation by a function $\mathcal{B}(\alpha)$ dependent on the Hessian spectrum, we design $\mathbf{T}$ to minimize this bound.
-To this end, we decompose spectral compression into two synergistic operations: \textit{diagonal smoothing} to tame outlier curvature, and \textit{orthogonal rotation} to redistribute energy across dimensions.
+Guided by Theorem \ref{the:loss_bound}, which decomposes the quantization-induced loss perturbation into curvature amplification and transformed-space quantization error, we design $\mathbf{T}$ to reduce their curvature-weighted effect.
+To this end, we decompose curvature-aware robustness into two complementary operations: \textit{diagonal smoothing} to reduce curvature amplification, and \textit{orthogonal rotation} to reduce the alignment between rounding errors and high-curvature directions.
 Specifically, we define: